 Best places to stay in Geneva Champel:

-LUX Apartment with private garden This apartment is located in the Champel, close to St. Pierre Cathedral, offers a garden, free WiFi, and private parking.
-It is equipped with 1 bedroom, a kitchen with a dishwasher and a fridge, a flat-screen TV, a seating area and 1 bathroom equipped with a shower.
+LUX Apartment with private garden, great apartment is located in the Champel, close to St. Pierre Cathedral, offers a garden, free WiFi, and private parking.
+It is equipped with 1 bedroom, a kitchen with a dishwasher and a fridge, a seating area and 1 bathroom equipped with a shower.

-Residence Luxurious Genève Offering a self-catering studio with a balcony, and located in central of geneva, within walking distance from the lake, the tram stop; You can reach the famous Jet d’Eau by food.
-It features a self-catering studio with a balcony, free WiFi access, a flat-screen TV, a fully equipped kitchen with a dishwasher and microwave, a seating area, a washing machine, a tumble dryer, and a private bathroom with a shower, a bathtub, and a hairdryer.
+Residence Luxurious Genève, self-catering studio with a balcony in central of geneva, within walking distance from the lake, the tram stop; You can reach the famous Jet d’Eau by food.
+It features studio with fully equipped kitchen with a dishwasher and microwave, a seating area.

 Geneva International Airport, also known as Cointrin Airport, is the second largest city in Switzerland.
 Located in the Canton of Geneva in Switzerland, but the northern side of the airport extends to the Swiss-French border.